antonmedv/finder/README.md

 Max number of tries when we do the optimization.
 It is a trade-off between optimization and efficiency.
 Default `10_000` is good enough in most cases.

+#### `maxRecursionDepth: number`

+Max recursion depth when generating selector combinations during search.
+Defaults to `10`.
+For more complex DOM trees, generating these combinations can be very costly and can max out the CPU.
+Reducing this option will help in these cases because `finder` will throw an error instead when this depth has been exceeded.

 ### Google Chrome Extension